Lavender (Lavandula angustifolia)

 - 5 drops distilled Lime (Citrus aurantifolia)

-You can see how I use it in my bathroom (and you can also see my fun faucet!) here.
+You can see how I use this spray in my bathroom (and you can also see my fun faucet!) here.

-Lavender can support our wellness and can help with a variety of issues, including muscle pain and inflammation.
+Lavender essential oil can support our wellness and can help with a variety of issues, including muscle pain and inflammation.

 - 4 drops Lavender (Lavandula angustifolia)